8 Coed Recreational Flag Football Rules

 • a team declares a punt and their “30 seconds” (see below) has elapsed – the clock will resume for the punt and the ensuing return.
 It will be stopped when the returnee is tagged and up until their first snap from scrimmage.

-FIRST DOWNS
+FIRST DOWN

 CONTINUANCE OF PLAY

-Play shall continue until:
+Play shall continue UNTIL:

 • Ball-carrier has at least one flag pulled by an opponent (see flag specifics for the few exceptions/additions concerning flag pulling)